 No. An IVA has long been a popular choice for homeowners as, unlike bankruptcy, you won’t be forced to sell your family home to complete the process.

 An IVA contains agreed rules regarding your property which means that rather than being forced to sell your home, your IVA will instead be extended by 12 months.

 IVA stands for an Individual Voluntary Arrangement, a formal method of dealing with unmanageable unsecured debt in England, Wales, and Northern Ireland.
 It is one of several formal debt solutions aimed at helping people out of serious financial problems.

 Is bankruptcy an easier option?

-Declaring personal bankruptcy is a drastic step and one which affects every area of your life, long after you are discharged.
-Financial freedom and control are removed, which although making you ultimately debt-free, also leaves behind a long-lasting and poor financial reputation.
+Declaring personal bankruptcy is a drastic step that affects every area of your life long after discharge.
+Financial freedom and control are removed, which leaves you ultimately debt-free and leaves behind a long-lasting and poor financial reputation.